Roboskel-Manipulation/instructions/rosbag_to_csv/README.md

 - Run `bag_to_csv -b ~/path_to_rosbag_input.bag -o ~/path_to_csv_output.csv`

 # Visualization
+This example shows how to visualize data from a CSV created with the aforementioned procedure using the `plotly` library

 To run the vizualization example:
 - In a terminal navigate to this repo
 - Run `jupyter notebook plot.ipynb`